 Edmund von König, Heidelberg, a fine art publisher of prints and books and a porcelain retailer.
 He produced many postcards of local views and as far away as Koln.
 These range from early chromolithographs to hand-coloured real-photo cards by the 1950’s35.
 The moon is differently placed in two otherwise identical cards of mine.
 He also published books about Heidelberg and issued souvenir beer steins.
-He published cards of the works of German romantic artist Theodor Verhas (1811 to 1872).
+He published cards of the works of German romantic artists Theodor Verhas (1811 to 1872) and Cecilia Pfaff (qv).
 In May 1898 the young Heidelberg professor of systematic theology Ernst Troeltsch corresponded on whether a housekeeper should accept a post with von König.
 He reported only that von König had a large art and craft business and that he knew nothing adverse to him36.
 In 1916 the business was occupying premises at 124 Hauptstraße37, 2 Grabengasse and 50 Neue Schloßstraße38.
 From June 1946 their shop at 124 Main Street was given over to a US Information Center.
 Kunstverlag Edmund von König GmbH of 48 Schillerstr, 69234 Dielheim were acquired by the Schöning publishing house in 2004.
 In 1922 they published Griechische Vasenbilder by Ernst Langlotz which was hailed in The Journal of Hellenic Studies as the book we have been wanting.
 They published postcards and other tourist materials throughout the 20th century.

 J. von Matt, Altdorf, Uri, Switzerland